binghuang2018/aqml/demo/example/README.md

 ## Running quantum chemical calculations

 Now we need to generate reference data for training/test.
-Here we consider only the single point energy calculated at B3LYP/cc-pVDZ level for a ground state QM9 molecule.
+Here we consider only the ground state single point energy calculated at B3LYP/cc-pVDZ level for the target QM9 molecule.

   - First generate input files for ORCA 4:
 ```bash